 Our recommended beer club as a gift: The Original Craft Beer Club

-If you aren’t a procrastinator and want to purchase gifts ahead of time, they give the option to choose which month you would like to start the shipment.
+What’s also cool about the subscriptions: if you aren’t a procrastinator and want to purchase gifts ahead of time, they give the option to choose which month you would like to start the shipment.
 To subscribe (or if you just want more info), visit their site by clicking down below.

 What is a Beer of the Month Club?